5th grade pronoun-antecedent agreement worksheets

 Fifth graders match pronouns to antecedents across longer distances: the noun and its stand-in may sit a full clause apart, with tempting decoy nouns in between.
-The committee posted ITS decision; the players grabbed THEIR gear; number and person must survive the distance.
+The committee posted ITS decision; the players grabbed THEIR gear.

 The kind of sentences you'll get